JesusASmx/Correlation-between-anime-synopsis-and-popularity-with-LLM-s/README.md

 </p>

 <p align="center">
     UPDATE 14/03:  For now, I am only uploading the code for LLM's embeddings.
-Hence, this repo should be taken as a tutorial (with no didactical instructions) than as a repo for a paper.
+Hence, this repo should be taken as a tutorial (without didactical instructions) than as a repo for a paper.
 We will upload the rest of the code (mainly the PCA analysis and our own embeddings for tackle the task) once submitted the paper.
 </p>

 <img align="center" src="https://github.com/JesusASmx/Correlation-between-anime-synopsis-and-popularity-with-LLM-s/blob/main/assets/anime_pop.png">

-This is the official repository for reproduce the results for my final project (to be published on a journal paper).
+This is the official repository for reproduce the results for my final project (to be submitted on a journal paper).

 ## Reproducibility instructions